| Operating low power from the field takes some preparation,

 a double zepp on 20 meters and exhibits broadside gain

+on all the higher bands.
 The other antenna is a triangular loop, top open and

 attached to 16 feet of twin lead, also controlled with